Aman0819/Redditax-1/README.md

-# Redditax
+# REDDITAX

+## Reddit Image Gallery.

-### Reddit Image Gallery, built using ReactJS, Context API, SCSS, and powered by Reddit API.
+Built using ReactJS, Context API, SCSS, and powered by Reddit API.